 The Duisburg tragedy marked the end of Germany's Love Parade – and with it, the sense of liberation, free love and peaceful rebellion that the festival had evoked.

-But five years on, a new event is launching in Berlin that seems remarkably similar in its ethos and style.
+Five years later, a new event launched Berlin that seems remarkably similar in its ethos and style.

-On Saturday, "Zug der Liebe" – or "Train of Love" – will move through the city's Friedrichshain district, and its aim is simple: to unite people through music, love and community.
+In 2015, the “Zug der Liebe” – or “Train of Love” – will move through the city's Friedrichshain district, and its aim is simple: to unite people through music, love and community.
+It continued every year, but won't take place in 2020 due to the coronavirus pandemic, said event organisers.

 Yet despite the motto: “onto the streets for love,” organizers are at pains to stress that this is a completely separate event.

-"We're not the new Love Parade, and we don't want to be," organizer Jens Schwan told The Local.
+“We're not the new Love Parade, and we don’t want to be,” organizer Jens Schwan told The Local shortly after the founding in 2015.

 The parade came about after organizers became frustrated with current issues facing Germany – such as refugee policies, PEGIDA demonstrations and anti-refugee protests in Freital, Schwan said.